hopsoft/rails_standards/README.md

 * CRUD operations that reach beyond this model should be implemented as a Concern.
   For example, a `status` method that needs to look at several other models to calculate.
 * Simple non-CRUD operations should be implemented as a Concern.
-* Complex operations should be implemented as services. _See below._
+* Complex multi-step operations should be implemented as services. _See below._

 ## Services